influxdata/docs-v2/content/influxdb/cloud/upgrade/v1-to-cloud/_index.md

 ## Create DBRP mappings
 InfluxDB database and retention policy (DBRP) mappings associate database and retention policy combinations with InfluxDB cloud [buckets](/influxdb/cloud/reference/glossary/#bucket).
-These mappings allow InfluxDB 1.x clients to successfully query and write to InfluxDB Cloud buckets while using the 1.x DBRP convention.
+These mappings allow InfluxDB 1.x clients to query and write to InfluxDB Cloud buckets while using the 1.x DBRP convention.

 _For more information about DBRP mapping, see